tammerb/mae298-autonomous-vehicle-gnc-astrobee/README.md

 Now you should be able to "tele-operate" the astrobee using the teleop instructions available from the original Astrobee repo here: https://github.com/nasa/astrobee/blob/972b78b6651e87a634f7ae99a3b12aea860053f1/management/executive/teleop_tool.md

-#### *For testing only:* To install the sim and start the containers, but not launch the sim (this will also do the `pull` step above if not already done):
+#### *For testing only:* This will start the containers (and install the image if needed), but not launch the sim:
-Run `install.sh`.
+Run `run_no_launch.sh`.
 This will start both the astrobee and noVNC containers, but will not launch the sim.
 You can open a second terminal and attach to the sim container by running `docker attach astrobee_sim_container`.
 You can then edit and launch the sim from inside.
 Exit the container with `exit`, and stop and remove both containers with `docker-compose down`.

 ## Instructions to build an astrobee simulator:
 *coming soon*